 You can view the brief of the Illinois Attorney Registration and Disciplinary Commission filed in support of the order here.

 In opposing his possible suspension in a brief to the Supreme Court, Brodsky continued to attempt to advance his “blame his victims” defense.
-Those victims are the Plaintiff’s counsel and Plaintiff’s expert witness in the Twyman case.
-Brodsky claimed he was justified in his attack on Plaintiff’s counsel and Plaintiff’s expert in direct contradiction of the findings made by Judge Kendall at the evidentiary hearing on sanctions rejecting those claims, and despite the 7th Court of Appeals and the Executive Committee of the Northern District of Illinois affirming Judge Kendall’s decision.
+Those victims are the Plaintiff’s counsel and the Plaintiff’s expert witness in the Twyman case.
+Brodsky claimed he was justified in his attack on Plaintiff’s counsel and Plaintiff’s expert in direct contradiction of the findings made by Judge Kendall at the evidentiary hearing on sanctions rejecting those claims, and despite the 7th Circuit Court of Appeals and the Executive Committee of the Northern District of Illinois affirming Judge Kendall’s decision.
 The Executive Committee suspended Brodsky from federal court for a year (which it later reduced to 6 months) finding that the evidence presented at the sanctions hearing in Twyman in support of suspension was “clear and convincing”.
 You can view that order here.

 Brodsky recently sued one of his three former attorneys in the sanctions hearing claiming the attorney should have advanced more vigorously Brodsky’s discredited “blame the victims” defense.
 The ARDC complaint against Brodsky takes issue with this discredited defense stating: “Respondent’s (Brodsky’s) actions in accusing [opposing counsel in Twyman] of extortion and manufacturing a case were unsubstantiated, false, and frivolous, and had no other purpose than to harass and intimidate [opposing counsel].”
 Here is a link to that complaint.